tiranmi2-pixel/Fama-Macbeth-1973-Replicatioon-Project/README.md

 # Replication: "Risk, Return, and Equilibrium: Empirical Tests" (Fama & MacBeth, 1973)

-This repository provides R scripts that fully replicate the 1973 study by Eugene Fama and James MacBeth in the Journal of Political Economy.
-The project downloads and cleans the required CRSP data, forms portfolios, and runs the two pass cross sectional regressions to reproduce Tables 1, 2, and 3 from the original paper.
+This repository contains the R scripts to fully replicate the 1973 study by Eugene Fama and James MacBeth, published in the Journal of Political Economy.
+The project downloads and cleans the necessary CRSP data, forms portfolios, and runs the two-pass cross-sectional regressions to reproduce Tables 1, 2, and 3 from the original paper.

 ##  Abstract